What is a Birth Plan?

 Birth plans are not contracts.
 Writing it out and giving it to your healthcare provider, doctor or midwife, doesn’t make it true.

 The birth plan is mostly there for you.
-It shapes your birth only as much as you use it to shape it.
+It shapes your labor and birth only as much as you use it to shape it.
 Your baby’s birth is important and should be planned for.

 Why Write a Birth Plan?

-Birth plans express that you have preferences about how you and your baby are taken care of and treated by healthcare professionals, hospital staff or birthing center staff.
+Birth plans express that you have preferences about how you (and your pregnancy and baby) are taken care of and treated by healthcare professionals, hospital or birth center staff.

 It will help you, your support person and birth team stay on the same page, even if you are faced with some unexpected events.